Multyjog/test-contacts/README.md

 ```
 Open in browser http://localhost:8080/

+## Deployment

-Change link on the repo in deploy.sh and vue.config.js and use "npm run deploy" for deploy on GHPages
+Change link on the repo in deploy.sh and vue.config.js and use `npm run deploy` for deploy on GHPages